-- 3. Pedestrian Access.
-Each building and each front building entrance shall have one direct pedestrian connection from the public streetscape to the building entrance.
+- building entrance.
 Where front loaded driveways are permitted according to these standards a connection to the driveway or a combination driveway /pedestrian connection may satisfy this requirement. - 4.
 Front-loaded Garage Limits.
-In addition to any general building setback standards in Article 5, the design of front-loaded, attached garage doors shall be limited as follows: - (a) More than 40% of the front façade only permitted if set back greater than 50' from the front lot line. - (b) Garage doors that occupy between 25% and 40% of the front façade shall be set back at least 20' from the front building line, or at least 50' from the front lot line, whichever is less. - (c) Garage doors that occupy less than 25% of the

-- front façade shall be built behind the front building line, or at least 35' from the front lot line, whichever is less. - (d) Where front-loaded garage doors are prohibited by effect of these standards, garages shall be located on the side or back of the principal structure, or in an approved detached accessory structure, subject to the standards in Article 5. - (e) In cases where the garage doors face side yard lines, the garage corner nearest the front lot line shall be at least 35' from the front lot line. - (f) The Director may approve alternative designs as exceptions to these limitations where, due to topography or other unique elements of the site design and building orientation, the proposed garage doors will have a lesser impact on the public streetscape than is otherwise allowed by the standards.
+In addition to any general building setback standards in Article 5, the design of front-loaded, attached garage doors shall be limited as follows: - (a) More than 40% of the front façade only permitted if set back greater than 50' from the front lot line. - (b) Garage doors that occupy between 25% and 40% of the front façade shall be set back at least 20' from the front building line, or at least 50' from the front lot line, whichever is less. - (c) Garage doors that occupy less than 25% of the front façade shall be built behind the front building line, or at least 35' from the front lot line, whichever is less. - (d) Where front-loaded garage doors are prohibited by effect of these standards, garages shall be located on the side or back of the principal structure, or in an approved detached accessory structure, subject to the standards in Article 5. - (e) In cases where the garage doors face side yard lines, the garage corner nearest the front lot line shall be at least 35' from the front lot line. - (f) The Director may approve alternative designs as exceptions to these limitations where, due to topography or other unique elements of the site design and building orientation, the proposed garage doors will have a lesser impact on the public streetscape than is otherwise allowed by the standards.